-12. Dispose of the Pre-filled Pen
+12. Dispose of the pre-filled syringe

 - a.
-Throw away the used pre-filled pen in a special sharps disposal container as instructed by your doctor, nurse or pharmacist. - b.
-The alcohol pad and packaging may be put in your household waste. - Always keep the pre-filled pen and the special sharps disposal container out of the sight and reach of children.
+Throw away the used pre-filled syringe in a special sharps disposal container as instructed by your doctor, nurse or pharmacist. - b. alcohol pad and packaging may be put in your household waste. - Always keep the pre-filled syringe and the special sharps disposal container out of the sight and reach of children